Chenglin20170390/Haplotype-diversity/scripts/Genome assembly and annotation/README.md

 - Switch and hamming errors (https://github.com/tangerzhang/calc_switchErr)
 - You could also used  WhatsHap compare function for this purpose.
-- Reliable analysis of Flagger (https://github.com/mobinasri/flagger)
+- Reliable analysis of Flagger (https://github.com/mobinasri/flagger)，Here we not do optional step in Flagger piplines.

 ## 3. Genome annotation.